ryanbarrett/ansible-tshark-listener/README.md

 **To get started:**
 Set up a machine with 2 interfaces (VM, laptop, or raspberry pi).

-Specify one interface to listen on and attach this interface to a TAP or SPAN/mirrored port. (e.g. listener_int )
+Specify one interface to listen on and attach this interface to a TAP or SPAN/mirrored port. (i.e. listener_int )

 ## Requirements